alok-ibex/Ritu/README.md

 - **Sketching:** Exploring creative expressions through art.
 - **Entertainment:** Watching online web series, TV shows, and movies.
 - **Travel:** Open to new experiences and exploring new places.
-- **Fitness:** Regular gym enthusiast and maintains an active lifestyle.
+- **Fitness:** Does regular yoga and maintains an healthy lifestyle.
-- **Reading:** Enjoys reading books on personal development and finance.

 ---